Bar Admission Checklist

 Before you can practice law in any U.S state or jurisdiction, you must go through that state’s admissions process and pass that state’s bar exam.
 The bar admissions process is lengthy with several steps.
 We recommend that you start the state bar admissions process at least a year or more in advance of your anticipated bar exam date.
 Use this bar exam checklist to get started.
+While each jurisdiction has its own admissions process and requirements, we always recommend consulting your jurisdiction’s bar admission agency directly for the most current, specific information.
+This page will feature common steps and state-specific bar exam checklists for your convenience.

 You can also access the National Conference of Bar Examiners (NCBE) Comprehensive Guide to Bar Admission Requirements.

-Take and pass the MPRE
+Take and Pass the MPRE

 The MPRE is the Multistate Professional Responsibility Examination, AKA the ethics exam.
 A passing MPRE score is required for admission to the bars of all but two U.S. jurisdictions — Wisconsin and Puerto Rico*.